debasish-mohanty/ansible/README.md

 > vim /var/lib/awx/venv/awx/lib/python3.6/site-packages/awx/main/utils/licensing.py

-At the end of the documentvalidate Method, replace (Python PEP8 grammar rule) with the following
+At the end of the documentvalidate Method, replace with the following
 ```
 def validate(self):
         # Return license attributes with additional validation info.